facundogaragorri/devops_test/Public/README.md

 ## Nginx & Apache Web Servers on Ec2 Instances behind a Applicationc Load Balancer
 ## Terraform configuration to launch Nginx & Apache Web Servers on Ec2 Instances behind a Applicationc Load Balancer

-- VPC with 2 AZs with a public for each AZs
+- VPC with 2 AZs with a Subnet public for each AZs , 1 Intenet Gateway, and DHCP options set.

 - 2 Instances in public subnets behind a ALB (balancing with Roubn Robin Algorithm)